Quick, in-and-out skin tag removal at our CityPlace clinic. Usually 15 minutes for multiple tags, with no scarring when it’s handled properly.

 - No physician medical director listed publicly.
 Ontario regulation requires nurse injectors to work under a delegated medical directive from an MD.
 The MD’s name should appear on the clinic website.

-What changed between 2025 and 2026 in skin tag removal
+What we changed in skin tag removal since 2025

-2025 saw a meaningful shift away from cryotherapy (liquid nitrogen freezing) for skin tags in Toronto because cryo carries a higher risk of post-inflammatory hyperpigmentation in Fitzpatrick III to VI patients and produces less predictable cosmetic outcomes than laser or electrocautery.
-Health Canada also clarified guidance in late 2024 around at-home tag removal kits, and several DIY products were recalled.
-Our patient volume for DIY-gone-wrong revision cases tripled in late 2024 and pushed us to publish more public-facing safety content.
+In 2025 we moved away from cryotherapy (liquid nitrogen freezing) for skin tags.
+Cryo carries a higher risk of post-inflammatory hyperpigmentation in Fitzpatrick III to VI patients and gives less predictable cosmetic results than laser or electrocautery.
+Health Canada also tightened its guidance in late 2024 around at-home tag removal kits, and several DIY products were recalled.
+Our volume of DIY-gone-wrong revision cases tripled in late 2024.
+That pushed us to publish more public safety content.

-In 2026 we are using a fine-tip 0.5 mm electrocautery probe for periocular tags, dramatically reducing collateral thermal damage.
-We also added a follow-up photograph protocol at week 6 and week 12 for any tag larger than 4 mm to confirm complete clearance and detect recurrence early.
+This year we’re using a fine-tip 0.5 mm electrocautery probe for periocular tags, which cuts collateral thermal damage.
+We also added a follow-up photo at week 6 and week 12 for any tag larger than 4 mm, to confirm full clearance and catch recurrence early.

 Laser versus electrocautery for skin tags